Hope in the Heart CIC

 4 Walking with Myselves

-When emerging from madness, my greatest healing and growth came from transpersonal therapy (at a substantial financial cost to me).
+When emerging from madness, my greatest healing and growth came from transpersonal therapy (at an untenable financial cost to me).
 I learned about archetypes and sub-personalities, how they related to my voices and visions, and how to mediate, befriend, nurture and love them.
 This painting was a journey, developing over months.
 Bear protects my wounded inner child so she can run forward without fear.
-I walk between them.
+I walk between them, balanced and whole.

 Imagine a system in which the therapies that most resonate with our individual needs and offer the greatest personal healing are available at no cost...